Positive Indexing

 Compromised Safety . . .

-- There are several logical reasons we compromise our grasp & safety when handling of a kitchen knife.
+- There are several logical reasons we compromise our grasp & safety when handling a kitchen knife.

 - Too large/small to engage the base